PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN: Point-Voxel Feature Set Abstraction for 3D Object Detection

-where the generated feature $f_i^{(pv)}$ incorporates both the voxel-wise feature $f_j^{(l_k)}$ from 3D CNN and the PointNet-based features from Eq.~\eqref{pointnet}.
-Moreover, the 3D coordinates of $p_i$ also naturally preserves accurate location information.

-\textbf{Further Enriching Keypoint Features.} We further enrich the keypoint features with the raw points $\mathcal{P}$ and with the $8\times$ downsampled 2D bird-view feature maps, where the raw points can partially make up the quantization loss of the point voxelization while the 2D bird-view maps have larger receptive fields along the $Z$ axis.
-Specifically, the raw point feature $f_i^{(raw)}$ is also aggregated as that in Eq.~\eqref{pointnet}, while the bird-view features $f_i^{(bev)}$ are obtained by performing bilinear interpolation with projected 2D keypoints on the 2D feature maps.
-Hence, the keypoint features for $p_i$ is further enriched by concatenating all its associated features as
+where $i \in \{1, \dots, n\}$, and $k \in \{1, \dots, 4\}$ indicates that the keypoint features are aggregated from four-level voxel-wise features of 3D voxel CNN.
+Note that the keypoint features are further enriched with two extra information sources, where the raw point features $f_i^{(\text{raw})}$ are aggregated as in Eq.~\eqref{eq:pointnet} to partially make up the quantization loss of point voxelization, while 2D bird-view features $f_i^{(\text{bev})}$ are obtained by bilinear interpolation on the $8\times$ downsampled 2D feature maps to achieve larger receptive fields along the height axis.

-which have the strong capacity of preserving 3D structural information of the entire scene for the following fine-grained proposal refinement step.

-\textbf{Predicted Keypoint Weighting.}~ As mentioned before, the keypoints are chosen by farthest point sampling and some of them might only represent the background regions.
-Intuitively, keypoints belonging to the foreground objects should contribute more to the proposal refinement, while the ones from the background regions should contribute less.
-Hence, we propose a \textit{Predicted Keypoint Weighting} (PKW) module to re-weight the keypoint features with extra supervisions from point segmentation.
-The segmentation labels are free-of-charge and can be generated from the 3D box annotations, \emph{i.e.}, by checking whether each keypoint is inside or outside of a ground-truth 3D box, since the 3D objects in autonomous driving scenes are naturally separated in the 3D space.
-This module can be formulated as
+\textbf{Predicted Keypoint Weighting.}~ Intuitively, the keypoints belonging to the foreground objects should contribute more to the proposal refinement, while the keypoints from the background regions should contribute less.
+Hence, we propose a \textit{Predicted Keypoint Weighting} (PKW) module to re-weight the keypoint features with extra supervisions from point segmentation as

-where $\mathcal{A}(\cdot)$ is a three-layer MLP network with a sigmoid function to predict foreground confidence.
-It is trained with focal loss \cite{lin2018focal} (default hyper-parameters) to handle the imbalanced foreground/background points of the training set.
+where $\text{MLP}(\cdot)$ is a three-layer MLP network with a sigmoid function to predict foreground confidence.
+It is trained with focal loss \citep{lin2018focal} by the default parameters and the segmentation labels can be directly generated from the 3D box annotations as in ~\citep{shi2019pointrcnn}.
+Note that this PKW module is optional for our framework as it only leads small gains (see Table.~\ref{tab:exp_pkw}).

+The keypoint features $\mathcal{F}=\left\{f^{(p)}_i\right\}_{i=1}^n$ not only incorporate multi-scale semantic features from the 3D voxel backbone network, but also naturally preserve accurate location information through its 3D keypoint coordinates $\mathcal{K}=\left\{p_i\right\}_{i=1}^n$, which provides strong capacity of preserving 3D structural information of the entire scene for the following fine-grained proposal refinement.